OUR EVIDENCE

 Overhyped: Widely promoted with weak, conflicted, or misrepresented evidence.
 Often profitable.
 Rarely delivers on the claim.
 SPMD names these and explains why.

 Personal and Operational Evidence: Case series, clinical observation, and documented operational experience.
-A legitimate level of the evidence hierarchy.
-Applied here with transparency about its limitations.
+A legitimate level of the evidence hierarchy, and a low one.
+It is not a substitute for peer-reviewed literature, but it is not nothing either, and it is always labeled as what it is.

 THE 5P PERFORMANCE DOMAINS: OUR EVIDENCE BASE